-' ' ' ' ' ' ' ' ' ' ' ' ' ' ' ' ' ' ' information onveyed is clearly -information conveyed is adequate but could -inadequate information adequate, given the goals, audience & assignment?
-Is there evidence of insight, originality &/or creativity? audi assig -sho brea -sho origi dequate for goals, udience & ssignment shows depth & readth of content shows insight, riginality &/or be strengthened -some evidence of insight, originality, or creativity -little or no evidence of insight, originality and/or creativity
+Did it involve an appropriate amount of work?
+Does the final product have coherence and "resonance?" with the intended audience -product shows an appropriate amount of effort for this assignment Content Is the content appropriate & adequate, given the goals, audience & assignment?
+Is there evidence of insight, originality &/or creativity? - information conveyed is clearly adequate for goals, audience & assignment -shows depth & breadth of content -shows insight, originality &/or creativity -information conveyed is adequate but could be strengthened -some evidence of insight, originality, or creativity -inadequate information -little or no evidence of insight, originality and/or creativity Grade